menu

 Do my eyes deceive me?
 Is this a ploy, a prank, a practical joke?
 Could the Lands deck really have won the Legacy Open?

 Great Googily Moogily, it got there!
-Running an impressive zero copies of Disciple of Griselbrand, this deck is a lot of fun for everyone but your opponent, everyone watching, and of course also you.
+Running an impressive zero copies of Griselbrand, this deck is a lot of fun for everyone but your opponent, everyone watching, and of course also you.
 Bobby Kovacs took down a field full of Elves and Maverick handily, bumming out a lot of people who took to Twitter to complain.
 If you can get people who weren't even at the event to complain about your deck, you definitely deserve a high five.

 Having some experience with the deck myself, I can attest to it being worthwhile to learn.
 It genuinely tests skill and requires forethought to set up your win conditions.
 Only in Legacy can a forgotten deck like this come out of the woodwork and win first place in an event full of skilled players.

 Elves was the only deck to put more than two copies in the Top 16, much to the chagrin of Delver enthusiasts everywhere.
 Maverick and RUG Delver had two Top 16 finishes and the rest were decks that appeared only once.
-In light of the recent clamoring for the banning of Disciple of Griselbrand, he put an underwhelming zero copies of himself in the Top 16, pointing to how dynamic and adaptable a format Legacy can be.
+In light of the recent clamoring for the banning of Griselbrand, he put an underwhelming zero copies of himself in the Top 16, pointing to how dynamic and adaptable a format Legacy can be.

 I Got Nothing